 The ICX voting system is activated by the voter using a one-time issued voter smart card provided by an election official at a Vote Center.
-This eliminates the possibility of hackers or others being able to gain access to the system in order to tamper with or subvert the election.
-In addition, the voting devices and tabulation computers are NEVER connected to an external network (including the Internet), so there is no opportunity for someone to access the system remotely and alter computer code or election results.
+This eliminates the possibility of hackers or others being able to gain access to the system attempting to tamper with or subvert the election.
+In addition, the voting devices and tabulation computers are never connected to an external network (including the internet), so there is no opportunity for someone to access the system remotely and alter computer code or election results.
 The only devices connected to an ICX are a certified printer and an Audio Tactile Interface (ATI).
-An ATI is an accessible devices that allows a voter with disability to use the ICX ballot marking device.
+An ATI is an accessible device that allows a voter with disability to use the ICX.

 Clear Audit Trail

 Each ICX ballot marking device prints a physical paper ballot that reflects a voter’s marked choices.
 Each ICX paper ballot is printed with an AuditMark, or a visual audit trail, allowing a voter to verify how the ballot marking device interpreted the voter’s marked choices.
 All audit reports, audit trail documents, databases, and election reports can be archived in hard copy and/or saved electronically to CD-ROM to preserve information as required by the Election Code.

 Each individual ICX ballot marking device and printer are self-contained voting systems, independent of, and not networked to, other devices.
 This allows for greater security and flexibility at Vote Centers in the event an ICX device malfunctions; it will not affect the other ICX devices.
 This decentralized system is a significant advantage over locally networked electronic voting devices that have a single point of failure.